-What to Eat When You Have a Canker Sore
+What to Eat With Canker Sores

 If you currently have a canker sore, it is important to avoid irritating it.
 Try eating bland foods that are easy to swallow and have no sharp edges.
 We also recommend taking small bites and cutting your food into pieces.

 Ideal foods include peanut butter, which will help you maintain your protein intake, and dairy products, such as milk, cheese and yogurt.
 Look for mild, soft food, like: